 Elbe Philharmonic Hall, Hamburg, Germany

-Elbe Philharmonic Hall, in Hamburg, is designed to house a concert building, a 250-room five-star hotel, a wellness and conference zone and 47 owner-occupied apartments.
-It is expected to begin operations in 2012.
+The Elbe Philharmonic Hall in Hamburg, Germany, is designed to house a concert building, a wellness and conference zone, 47 owner-occupied apartments and a five-star hotel with 250 rooms.
+It is expected to begin operations in 2016.
 The apartments will enjoy a spectacular view eastwards down the Elbe River.

-The Kaispeicher A factory building (constructed in the 1960s), upon which the hall is being constructed, will maintain its original façade structure and house many of the new facilities.
-The roof of the larger auditorium will be constructed to look similar to a series of large glassy waves floating above the distinctive Kaispeicher A building (used to store cocoa beans).
+Built in the 1960s, the Kaispeicher A factory building, upon which the hall is being constructed, will maintain its original façade structure and house many of the new facilities.
+The roof of the larger auditorium will be built to resemble a series of large glassy waves floating above the distinctive Kaispeicher A building, which is used to store cocoa beans.

-The design of the new building (a tent-like superstructure, sheathed in glass) was produced by Herzog & de Meuron in conjunction with Höhler and Werner Kallmorgen.
+The design of the new building features a glass-sheathed, tent-like superstructure and was produced by Herzog & de Meuron, in conjunction with Höhler and Werner Kallmorgen.

 Hamburg city centre is undergoing redevelopment and expansion, with the HafenCity as the new link to the River Elbe.
-Together with the International Maritime Museum Hamburg and the planned cultural facilities in the Oberseequartier, Elbe Philharmonic Hall Hamburg will be the cultural heart of the HafenCity and a further highlight in the largest inner city urban development area in Europe.
+Together with the International Maritime Museum Hamburg and the planned cultural facilities in the Oberseequartier, Elbe Philharmonic Hall Hamburg will be the cultural heart of the HafenCity and an additional highlight in Europe's largest, inner-city, urban development area.

 Apartments and construction of the philharmonic hall

-The Elbe Philharmonic Hall will be more than just a concert hall - it will form an entire residential and cultural complex.
+In addition to being a concert hall, the Elbe Philharmonic Hall will form an entire residential and cultural complex.
 In the west, the residential section will tower 110m above the Elbe.
-The 47 apartments will offer impressive views out over the city and the port, and have a separate entrance.
+The 47 apartments will offer impressive views out over the city and the port and have a separate entrance.
 Plans include a five-star hotel with conference facilities on the east side.

-The project coordinator, Hartmut Wegener, recommended that the IQ² consortium (Hochtief Construction Corporation and CommerzLeasing) be chosen as the company to finance the hotel and apartment portion and construct the new hall complex.
+Project coordinator Hartmut Wegener recommended that the IQ² consortium, comprising Hochtief Construction Corporation and CommerzLeasing, be chosen as the company to finance the hotel and apartment portion and construct the new hall complex.
 Nagata Acoustics is the acoustics consultant.

 Base building and façade for the concert hall, apartments and hotel

 The base structure for the new hall is the Kaispeicher A, which was designed by Werner Kallmorge and built more than 40 years ago, between 1963 and 1966.
-Its strong lines, distinctive cubism and characteristic façades will be retained.
-Up to two-thirds of the space will be used for car parking (510 vehicles), with some used as backstage areas.
-Additional space will be given over to provide educational facilities for the Elbe Philharmonic, particularly those aiding children's musical advancement.
+Its strong lines, and distinctive cubism and characteristic façades will be retained.
+Up to two-thirds of the space will be used for the 510-space car park and backstage areas.
+Additional space will be used to provide educational facilities for the Elbe Philharmonic, particularly those aiding children's musical advancement.

 The new building portions will be clad with a grid-pattern of three-dimensional square openings.
 The sister warehouse building, the Kaispeicher B, will house the Peter Tamm International Maritime Museum.
 It will provide visitors with an insight into maritime history from all corners of the world.